gsquire/zig-play/README.md

 > Will this always be available?

 To the best of my ability, I will try and keep this online.
-I may even buy a domain for it.

 ### Contact
 Feel free to email me at my listed address with any other questions or comments.